 Detox & Methylation Defect Tests

 You can do simple liver function enzyme tests via your doctor, but I can do them if you need me to.
 I tend to focus on the deeper detox pathways in the liver: are phase 1 and 2 in balance?
 If not, you hold onto more toxic compounds that can trigger ill health, don't break down hormones or meds as well as you might, hold onto toxic metals and chemicals more etc. Here, the DD Hepatic Detox Profile can be really helpful.

 Many people also have genetic weaknesses on certain detox pathways and this can explain a lot.
 For example, poor acetylators are often multiple-chemical-sensitive, poor methylators or those with absent glutathione genes are just vulnerable to toxic overload generally amongst many other things as those two are really important processes for the body, people with poor CYP450 pathways will make things more toxic and those with poor NAT transport genes will not be able to eliminate toxins as well as they might.
 Happily, once you are aware of any genetic predisposition or weakness, you can take steps to offset it.
 You can test all the main detox pathways using the LGx Detoxification Gene Test.
 This is a simple mouth swab and you can see a sample report here.
 I chose this one because I like the practical info it gives as well as the results.

-For a really thorough look at your detox ability, I would check functionally using the Hepatic Detox Profile and the DD Methylation profile, plus genetically using the LGx Detox Gene test.
+For a really thorough look at your detox ability, I would do the Hepatic Detox Profile, the LGx Detox Genes and the Genova Methylation Panel.
 For more info on Detox generally, check the Detox Factsheet here.

 Mercury and Heavy Metal Tests